When you get injured, we take it personally.START MY FREE CONSULTATION

 Can I still sue if I was partially at fault for my injury?

-Call 414-271-7007 or complete the form at the bottom of this page to schedule a free, no-obligation consultation with a Milwaukee personal injury lawyer from the Law Offices of Gary Greenberg.
-Act today and get the settlement you need to pay for your recovery.
+Call 414-271-7007 or complete the form at the bottom of this page to schedule a free, no-obligation consultation with a Milwaukee personal injury lawyer from The Law Offices of Gary S. Greenberg.
+Act today and secure the settlement you need to pay for your recovery.